Network Upgrade Guide

-- Version verifiability: Clearly state version of Zcash in a place users can find it.
+- Version verifiability: Clearly state the version of Zcash in a place users can find it.
 Somewhere inside the client’s user interface, state the protocol name and version number (available from the getblockchaininfo method).
 This allows users to check what version of Zcash their client is running.

 - Pre-upgrade notification: Inform users that a network upgrade is happening before it happens.
 4000 blocks (approximately a week) in advance, tell users a network upgrade is happening soon, and that transactions will be unavailable for about an hour at the activation block height.
 Since the exact date of a block height can vary you can give an approximate date, and you can link to our countdown timer.

 - Defensive transition: Disable the initiation of new transactions starting 24 blocks (approximately one hour) before the activation block-height.
 If a user sends a transaction right before the upgrade, it is likely to not make it onto the chain.
 This can cause user confusion and frustration.